-Failure to serve detentions or consequences assigned for tardiness may result in additionally assigned consequences including but not limited to in-school suspension and out-of-school suspension.
+Failure to serve detentions or consequences assigned for tardiness may result in additionally assigned consequences including but not limited to in-school suspension (ISS) and out-of-school suspension (OSS).

-In addition to the above mentioned consequences, every accrued 360 minutes of absence due to tardiness or early release will be counted as one day of truancy, which can be combined with attendance to result in consequences at the magisterial level.
+In addition to the abovementioned consequences, every accrued 360 minutes of absence due to tardiness or early release will be counted as one day or truancy, which can be combined with attendance to result in consequences at the magisterial level.